Day 1: Chiang Mai – Chiang Dao

 We’ll enjoy an early breakfast after having been woken up by the sounds of the village.
 Enjoy the morning view of the forest with a cup of coffee.
 Then we will continue our Chiang Dao Tour.
 We head for the Sri Sangwang waterfalls in Pha Daeng National Park.
 The Sri Sangwang waterfalls are “sticky” because the limestone surface is not slippery.
 At this lovely spot, we will spend some time swimming and relaxing.
 Nearby are the Hot Springs, which we also will visit.
 Not far from the waterfalls is a remarkable temple.

 Chiang Dao’s Golden Rock

 Perched on a small hill is the Wat Phra That Doi Mon Ching, a Shan (Tai Yai) temple.
-We have a great view of Doi Luang Chiang Dao from this temple, the third highest mountain of Thailand (2175m).
+We have a great view of Doi Luang Chiang Dao from this temple, the third-highest mountain in Thailand (2175m).
 The Golden Rock in Mon State, Myanmar, inspired the design of this temple.
 Few monks are living at this small temple.
-Then it is time for lunch at one of our favorite restaurants from where you have a lovely view of Doi Luang Chiang Dao and the surrounding countryside.
+Then it is time for lunch at one of our favorite restaurants where you have a lovely view of Doi Luang Chiang Dao and the surrounding countryside.

 The sacred Chiang Dao Cave